 Chelsea graduated from UC Berkeley with a BA in Political Science.
 Outside of work, she can usually be found in the gym or on a trail, and enjoys traveling the world, rooting for her favorite sports teams, and learning French and Arabic.

-Cole joined the EMC Research team in 2019 and is a Data Associate in the Oakland office.
+Cole joined the EMC Research team in 2019 and is a Senior Data Associate in the Oakland office.
 With a Statistics degree from Cal Poly San Luis Obispo, Cole brings a strong background in mathematics and data analytics.
 He has experience in both qualitative and quantitative research, including survey and presentation design.
 In school he conducted a survey for the county jail on the staff’s feelings toward programs offered for inmates and presented his findings to the Sheriff.

 Cole is also a huge baseball fan.
 He was a pitcher for the Cal Poly club team and is a season ticket holder for the Oakland A’s.

 Darius joined EMC’s Seattle office in 2021 after completing Enterprise Rent-a-Car’s management training program and spending almost two years in front-line sales management, where he honed his collaboration, personal sales/marketing, and business analysis skills while leading a team.
 He has a Bachelor’s in Business Administration from the University of Washington—Tacoma where he was first introduced to data analytics.
 He has also completed The Flatiron School’s Data Science bootcamp where he learned how data can be used in policy and politics, culminating in the creation of a project geared toward predicting the outcome of U.S. Senate races based on data from Wikipedia.

 His interests include machine learning applications, history, music, and most things basketball related and in his free time he loves to play video games, make music, and take his dog on long walks.